Yesterday, When I Was Mad

 "Yesterday, When I Was Mad" is a song by English synth-pop duo Pet Shop Boys, released as the fifth and final single from their fifth studio album, Very (1993), on 30 August 1994 by Parlophone.
 The single, both written and produced by Neil Tennant and Chris Lowe, peaked at number 13 on the UK Singles Chart and number four on the US Billboard Dance Club Play chart.
 The song was remixed by Jam & Spoon for its single release, among other things removing a compression effect applied to Tennant's voice during the verses.
 Its music video was directed by Howard Greenhalgh, depicting a straitjacket-clad Tennant trapped in a surreal psychiatric hospital.

 Composition

-The song is about the stresses of touring and how being away from loved ones can make musicians unwilling to trust others or carry on with their career, contrasting it with the humour of ironic, pretentious, or rude things people say to touring musicians.
+"Yesterday, When I Was Mad" is about the stresses of touring and how being away from loved ones can make musicians unwilling to trust others or carry on with their career, contrasting it with the humour of ironic, pretentious, or rude things people say to touring musicians.
 Tennant has said that many of the lines in the song, such as "And someone said, 'It's fabulous you're still around today—you've both made such a little go a very long way!'", actually happened.
 Speaking to NME in 1993, Tennant commented that the song was "basically about the strange things that happened to us when we were on the last tour", in reference to the 1991 Performance Tour, which is chronicled in Pet Shop Boys versus America by Chris Heath.